OnlineEXP/AnvilEnchants/README.md

    - Download and install ChatTriggers from the [official website](https://www.chattriggers.com/).

 3. **Download AnvilEnchants:**
-   - Clone or download the AnvilEnchants repository from [GitHub](https://github.com/yourusername/AnvilEnchants).
+   - Clone or download the AnvilEnchants repository from [GitHub](https://github.com/OnlineEXP/AnvilEnchants).

 4. **Move Files:**
-   - Place the AnvilEnchants files into the ChatTriggers modules folder located in `.minecraft/ChatTriggers/modules`.
+   - Place the AnvilEnchants folder into the ChatTriggers modules folder located in `.minecraft/ChatTriggers/modules`.